 Again, the pointed ends of marquise diamonds means that you will have to go with a slightly higher clarity rating than with other brilliant cut stones to ensure that any inclusions aren’t visible.

 Going with a VS2 grading or above will ensure that your stone is eye clean throughout.
-If you are considering either a Slightly Included stone (either SI1 or SI2), then ensure that you can get a high quality magnified image of the exact stone that you’re investigating, to make sure that no flaws are visible – James Allen and Enchanted Diamonds are the best for this.
+If you are considering either a Slightly Included stone (either SI1 or SI2), then ensure that you can get a high quality magnified image of the exact stone that you’re investigating, to make sure that no flaws are visible – Brilliant Earth and James Allen are the best for this.

 Marquise diamond carat weight